gd-programming/gd.docs/docs/endpoints/getGJLevelScores211.md

 # getGJLevelScores211.php

-Gets the leaderboard scores for a particular level and submits a user's current score to the leaderboard.
+Fetches the leaderboard for a level and submits your level stats to the server

 ## Parameters